Skip to main content

 Teaching Rationale And Relationship

-Lectures provide the core material and give students the opportunity to engage with set questions and query material covered in the lecture.
-Problem solving and practice are integrated into the lecture structure through weekly tutorial sessions.
+In-person lectures provide the core material and give students the opportunity to engage with set questions and query material covered in the lecture.
+Problem solving and practice are integrated into the lecture structure through weekly in-person tutorial sessions.
 Weekly online (via Zoom) simulation seminars are arranged to provide students with a context to examine the theoretical knowledge gained during lectures and reflect upon the principles in an applied context.

-Laboratory sessions provide an opportunity to gain practical experience with a variety of instruments and validate the theory introduced in lectures.
+The laboratory session provides an opportunity to gain practical experience with a variety of instruments and validate the theory introduced in lectures.

 Assessment Methods